Temple Garden Chambers is a leading common law set based in London and The Hague.

 In addition to its advertised pupillages, Chambers may be willing to consider applications for pupillage from candidates who are fully exempted from the vocational stage of training.
 Such applicants may not be required to complete a full (12 month) period of pupillage, and the usual requirements as to advertising and funding of pupillages may not apply.

 We also look for evidence that candidates’ areas of interest will fit well with the type of work that they can expect to focus on in second six and in the early years of tenancy, which is likely to be primarily common law.
+Candidates who do not demonstrate sufficient interest in a common law practice are less likely to be made an offer of pupillage.

 During the pupillage year, pupils will complete two formal written assessments and two advocacy assessments.
 Each of a pupil’s three Pupil Supervisors presents a written report of the pupil’s performance and, following discussion with the pupil, submits representative samples of their work.
 This evidence is considered by the Pupillage Committee, who will make recommendations on the recruitment of tenants to Chambers as a whole.
 The final step in the recruitment process is a vote by Members of Chambers, with a simple majority required in favour.